'Define product positioning by mapping competitive alternatives, unique attributes, and best-fit customers to the right market category.

 Product Positioning Framework

-This skill implements the product positioning methodology from April Dunford's "Obviously Awesome."
-It provides a structured, repeatable process for defining how your product is the best in the world at delivering something a well-defined set of customers cares a lot about.
+April Dunford's "Obviously Awesome" methodology: a structured, repeatable process for defining how your product is the best in the world at delivering something a well-defined set of customers cares a lot about.
+Positioning determines what customers compare you to, which features they notice, and ultimately whether they buy.

 Core Principle